Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-We first reproduce the CMS resolved and boosted analyses to establish robust performance benchmarks, providing baselines for assessing the improvements achieved by our approach.
-In the resolved case~\cite{CMS:2022dwd}, the standard procedure selects four $b$‑tagged jets, pairs them, and defines the signal region through the invariant masses of the two $b$‑jet pairs.
-In place of this two‑step construction we use an end‑to‑end Particle Transformer (ParT)~\cite{Qu:2022mxj} classifier acting directly on the four selected $b$-jets, yielding the signal–background separation shown by the green curve in Fig.~\ref{fig:roc_comparison}.
-To probe the attainable limit of a purely jet-based resolved strategy, we extend the input to include all jets in the event (including additional QCD radiation), exposing their \SophonAKFour $b$‑tag scores as features; this configuration leads to the improved performance illustrated by the blue curve.
-In the boosted channel~\cite{CMS:2023yay}, \hbb candidates are identified using the \Sophon \xbb discriminant in conjunction with the soft‑drop mass of the selected fatjet, as shown by the purple dashed curve.
-Despite retaining merely $\sim$1\% of the events, the approach compensates with substantially improved background‑veto power.
-For both channels, the resulting signal region event yields closely reproduce those of the experimental analysis (shown by the star markers), despite probing different regions of phase space.
-This supports the fidelity of our simulation framework.
+Our first step is to faithfully reproduce the CMS resolved and boosted analyses to establish robust benchmarks.
+In the resolved channel~\cite{CMS:2022dwd}, the standard procedure selects four $b$‑tagged jets, forms two dijet pairs, and defines the signal region through their invariant masses.
+Replacing this two-step procedure, we deploy an end‑to‑end Particle Transformer (ParT)~\cite{Qu:2022mxj} operating on the four selected $b$-tagged jets, yielding the signal--background separation shown by the green curve in Fig.~\ref{fig:roc_comparison}.
+To probe the upper limit of jet-based resolved performance, we additionally include all jets in the event (including extra QCD radiation) and expose their \SophonAKFour flavor‑tagging scores as features; the resulting improvement is shown by the blue curve.
+The boosted channel~\cite{CMS:2023yay} selects \hbb candidates via the \Sophon \xbb discriminant and fatjet soft‑drop mass, corresponding to the purple dashed curve; although it triggers only about 1\% of the signal, it achieves substantially stronger background suppression.
+In both channels, the signal region event yields closely reproduce the experimental values (star markers), despite probing different regions of phase space, demonstrating the fidelity of our simulation.

+\textbf{\textit{Methodology.---}} Building on these foundations, we design a calibratable, jet-free strategy based on particle-level ParT networks ($\approx\!9\times10^6$ trainable parameters) that ingest all pileup‑mitigated reconstructed particles and perform event-level signal--background discrimination.
+The implementation is a 138‑class classifier.
+Of these, 136 signal classes correspond to the process $h_3\to h_1 h_2$ (produced within a two-Higgs-doublet model~\cite{Branco:2011iw} setup), discretizing $(m_{h_1},\,m_{h_2})$ over the range 40--200\GeV in 10\GeV increments, with $(m_{h_1},\,m_{h_2})$ and $(m_{h_2},\,m_{h_1})$ identified as the same class.
+The remaining two classes describe QCD multijet and \ttbar backgrounds.
+Training such a network is intrinsically challenging because the per‑event token multiplicity can reach $\mathcal{O}(300)$.